DannyCarvajal/quierequelebaile/README.md

 ## Technologies used

 `Next.js`: A React framework for building server-side rendered and statically generated web applications, used Next API as well.

 `Tailwind CSS`: A utility-first CSS framework for rapidly building custom user interfaces.

-Vercel: A cloud platform for deploying Next.js applications.
+`Vercel`: A cloud platform for deploying Next.js applications.

 `PostgreSQL`: A powerful, open-source relational database system.

 `Prisma`: A database toolkit and Object-Relational Mapping (ORM) for Node.js.

 `SWR`: A React hook library for data fetching and synchronization.

 ##Future Ideas